manpreetlotay99/pps/Welcome file.md

 **OUTPUT**:
 ```
-enter first  number:20
+enter first  number:8
 enter operator[+ - % / *]: *
 enter second number:10
-The result is:200.00
+The result is:80.00
 ```
 ## 16:Write a progrma to call a patterns of face and calculator
 ```
-// call a pattern of face or calculator
 #include<stdio.h>

 void calculator();
 void face();